Paying for your program

 The Media School will advise you on an estimated amount of in-country spending, which is the amount of money most students spend on expenses like food and souvenirs in that country.
 You can expect to pay for most lunches and dinners, unless told otherwise.
 The amount of in-country spending will vary based on program design, relative costliness of your destination, your personal spending habits and the duration of your trip.

 Upon acceptance to the course, you will be given seven to 10 days to submit preliminary paperwork, including authorization for The Media School to charge a non-refundable deposit to your bursar account.
 The deposit varies by course, with most international trips requiring a $500 deposit and most domestic trips requiring a $200 deposit.
 This initial payment secures your space in the course.
-If you fail to your paperwork by the deadline given to you by Kristin Martindale, administrative and program coordinator, your spot may be offered to another student.
+If you fail to your paperwork by the deadline given to you by the student services program coordinator, your spot may be offered to another student.

 The remainder of your program fee will be charged to your bursar account at the beginning of the semester in which you are traveling.
 The Media School scholarship will be applied to your bursar account at the same time.

 Withdrawals and refunds

-If you decide to withdraw from the program, it is your responsibility to email a formal statement to the Kristin Martindale, administrative and program coordinator, outlining the reason for your withdrawal.
+If you decide to withdraw from the program, it is your responsibility to email a formal statement to the student services program coordinator, outlining the reason for your withdrawal.